Bulldog Lifespan

 The Bulldog has an average lifespan of 8-10 yrs.
 With proper nutrition, exercise, and veterinary care, many Bulldogs live full, healthy lives.

-With a typical weight of 40-50 lbs and lifespan of 8-10 yrs, the Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Between the 40-50 lbs adult size and 8-10 yrs lifespan, the Bulldog has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 At 40-50 lbs with a life expectancy of 8-10 yrs, the Bulldog represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity